jbelmont/science-of-great-ui/README.md

 ## Personal Thoughts

 * Very impressive collection of strategies are presented, I am very intrigued with all the findings and think others will enjoy the course as well.

+## Purchase the Course

+Go to [Science of Great UI](https://app.deviq.com/courses/the-science-of-great-ui) to purchase and watch this great course.